carbon-data-specification/Power-Systems-Data/website/use-cases/index.markdown

 ## Use Case 4: Measurement of Decarbonization Projects <a id="use-case-decarb-projects" href="#use-case-decarb-projects" class="permalink">🔗</a>

-Decarbonization can be accelerated through the accurate measuring of the impacts of various decarbonization projects, such as HVAC electrification and energy efficiency measures.
+Decarbonization can be accelerated through the accurate measurement of the impacts of various decarbonization projects, such as HVAC electrification and energy efficiency measures.

 ### Needs